lsirikh/lsirikh.github.io/_posts/post_template.md

 ---
-layout: post
+layout: xxx
-title:  "Syntax Highlighting Test"
+title:  ""
-date:   2017-03-24 01:30:13 +0800
+date:   2019-12-05 16:17:13 +0800
-categories: default
+categories:
-tags: test syntax
+tags:
+comments: 1
 ---

+I have some text.

+I want some _italics_.

+I want some **bold**.

+# this is heading 1

+## this is heading 2

+### this is heading 3

+you want a list?
+* first
+* second
+* third

+you want an ordered list?
+1. whatever
+1. whatever
+1. whatever

 Jekyll uses Rouge by default for syntax highlighting, here are some tests.

 Ruby: